gwuah/postmates/README.md

-# Athena V3
+# Postmates

-This is the heart of a theoretical delivery service. <br/>
+This is the heart of a delivery service.
 Features include geo-indexing, order-dispatch, proximity-searching, ETA, trip estimates, etc <br/>
-We leverage google maps for features such as distance-matrix to enable us sort couriers in ascending order. <br/>
+We use google maps for features such as distance-matrix and directions <br/>
 Find more documentation [here](https://github.com/gwuah/postmates/blob/master/API_DOCS.md)

 # Inbuilt Features